-I know I have been highly critical about Atkins Nutritionals over the years (especially once I realized what Dr. Atkins original vision was).
-Dr. Atkins stressed whole, real food and for them to push meal replacement bars and shakes really irritates me.
-That being said, I have eaten and enjoyed their bars in the past and, if you feel the need, you should too!
+I know I have been highly critical about Atkins Nutritionals over the years.
+Dr. Atkins stressed whole, real food originally.
+For the company to push meal replacement bars and shakes really irritates me BUT I have eaten and enjoyed their bars in the past and, if you feel the need, you should too!

 Those bars kept me sane.
 They kept me on track.
 Those Atkins bars gave me something I was happy eating, when what I really wanted was a giant Snickers.
 I began with the free bars they sent to me.
 Then, I bought them by the box.
 I would eat one a day (more or less).
 After a while (maybe a couple of months), one box would last me well over a month.
 That is when I stopped buying them.
 I just didn’t want them any more.
 This, as a lifeline in the beginning of any weight-loss journey, is where I think any of Atkins’ ready-to-eat items should be: a temporary solution until cravings have subsided.
 I have never (and probably never will) tried their shakes or other snacks/meal replacement bars.

 There are a lot of other, less expensive (and higher quality) options out there.
 Just take a look wherever they sell protein bars.
 Read the labels (especially total carbohydrates).
 Look at the ingredients.
 I know a lot of people who have never looked in that aisle of the store who are shocked by the variety that is out there.
 Just think about all those people around the globe who have been in the fitness/body building industry for decades!
 They have researched and come up with items that are typically high in protein, while being low in fat and carbohydrates (that doesn’t taste like you are chewing on a vitamin).